-A graduate student who has been awarded the Master of Science in Counseling and Guidance may receive the Master of Arts in Psychology by completing only those additional courses which are required for that major and recommended by their graduate committee.
+A graduate student who has been awarded one Master's degree may receive the second Master's degree by completing only those additional courses which are required for that major and recommended by their graduate committee.
 They may only utilize credit that is no more than six years old at the time of completion of the second degree.